sebastian-olascoaga/sebastian-olascoaga.github.io/_pages/about.md

 I am an [MIT Presidential Fellow](https://web.mit.edu/provost/presfellow/){:target="_blank"} studying a Ph.D. in Urban Economics & Policy Analysis at [MIT](https://www.mit.edu/) and the Summer ’21 Economist
 Intern at [Redfin](https://www.redfin.com/){:target="_blank"}.

-My work focuses on understanding how the materialization of common or rare intense risks —-i.e., shocks —- affect the wellbeing of people, communities, and cities.
+My work focuses on understanding how the materialization of common or rare intense risks — i.e., shocks — affect the wellbeing of people, communities, and cities.
 I am interested in exploring what makes certain countries, groups, and individuals more susceptible to shocks and how policies can help mitigate or absorb their consequences.

 *About me*